• Skip to main content

 Instructions

-Prepare the Mashed Potato Balls
+Prepare the Potato Balls

 • Boil 3 to 4 potatoes in a pressure cooker for 3 to 4 whistles.
 Discard the water, peel and mash the potatoes roughly.
+Avoid making it too smooth.

 • Heat oil in a kadai or deep pan and add mustard seeds, urad dal and curry leaves.
 Let them splutter until urad dal turns golden.